OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 docker-compose up
 ```

-I've added some commands examples to prune intermediary images because our `Dockerfile` uses an intermediary image to do a `dotnet publish` of our source code.
+We added some commands examples to prune intermediary images because our `Dockerfile` uses an intermediary image to do a `dotnet publish` of our source code.
 If you don't prune your intermediary images ; over time it can certainly take some considerable disk space.
 We label those intermediary images with `stage=build-env` so that they can be removed easily.

 ## Create tenants automatically (Autosetup feature)